Gary Barlow: Charity work

 In February 2010, a project named 'Helping Haiti' was formed by Simon Cowell in response to the 2010 Haiti earthquake.
 The aim was to bring some of the most recognised music stars around the world together to record a charity single with all proceeds going to the cause.
 Barlow, along with an array of stars were asked to appear on the cover of "Everybody Hurts" which sold 453,000 copies in its first week, making it the fastest-selling charity record of the 21st century in Britain.
 Barlow appeared at Twickenham Stadium to perform the hit single "Shame" alongside Robbie Williams in aid of the Help for Heroes charity on 12 September 2010.

 Barlow has also donated the original handwritten lyrics to his number-one hit single "Back for Good" to help raise money for the Teenage Cancer Trust.
 The lyrics were sold for £1,200.
 Barlow wrote the song in 1995 and it went on to top the charts in 31 countries around the world as well as becoming a top ten hit in America.

 In January 2011, Barlow held a special show, named GB40, at Shepherd's Bush Empire to celebrate his 40th birthday.
-This event saw him take to the stage on his own for the first time in over eleven years as he performs songs that span his 20-year career in music.
+This event saw him take to the stage on his own for the first time in over eleven years as he performed songs that span his 20-year career in music.
 He has also announced that all of the profits from the show went to charity.

-After the phenomenal success of 'Children in Need Rocks' in 2009, it was announced by Barlow that he is to organise it once again this time in Manchester, with some of the biggest acts in the music industry scheduled to appear.
-Barlow also confirmed that all proceeds will go to Children in Need.
-The concert was received positively by the media, with them praising the involvement of Gary Barlow in the Children in Need project.

 As well as organising the Children in Need Rocks Manchester concert, Barlow announced he was to helm the official single for the charity, a cover of Massive Attack's 'Teardrop' accompanied by a number of artists known as 'The Collective'.
 The CIN Rocks concert, single and gala contributed to £26 million raised for Children in Need that year.

 During the week of Children in Need 2011, Barlow organised a celebrity gala with all proceeds going to the charities associated with Children in Need.